 Tattersalls: Europe's Largest Bloodstock Auctioneers and the world's oldest, dating back to 1766.
 Based at Park Paddocks in Newmarket, Suffolk.
 View Website

-Goffs UK: A leading thoroughbred auction house and the source of many Group/Grade 1 Flat & National Hunt horses each year, primarily from its award-winning Doncaster Sales Complex.
+Goffs: A leading thoroughbred auction house and the source of many Group/Grade 1 Flat & National Hunt horses each year, primarily from its award-winning Doncaster Sales Complex.
 View Website

 Thoroughbred Breeders’ Association (TBA): A registered charity that provides vital work to champion the future of the British thoroughbred and support members through a diverse range of benefits.
 View Website

 National Trainers Federation (NTF): The trade association for British racehorse trainers.
 Providing representation, information, advice and services to its members.
 View Website

 Racecourse Association (RCA): The association serving the interests of 59 member racecourses to empower them to be the best venues they can and a frontrunner in the governance of the sport.
 View Website

 Racehorse Owners Association (ROA): The association promoting and protecting the interests of racehorse owners in Great Britain.
 As one of the British Horseracing Authority’s shareholders, it plays a central role in British racing politics and finance.
 View Website